 I love the challenge of assignments to improve quality of life, and I am constantly inspired by travel and experiences.
 I grew up spending considerable time with my family in Germany and Denmark.
 It was after a formative trip to Stockholm in my twenties that I applied to design school.
 I received my BA summa cum laude Phi Beta Kappa from the University of Rhode Island and a Master of Design from Carnegie Mellon University.
 I have also completed interior design coursework at Rhode Island School of Design.

-I first dabbled in designing spaces when a client whose style guide I created asked me to apply it to their offices, resulting in a separate guidebook to provide to their architecture firm.
+I first found myself designing physical spaces when a client whose style guide I created asked me to apply it to their offices, resulting in a separate guidebook to provide to their architecture firm.
 I’ve always loved working on my own interiors and pursued formal training between back to back renovations.
 I am currently restoring a 100 year old colonial home, and taking on other new interior projects, from construction to final layers.
 I embrace work of many scopes; all contain special moments worthy of elevation for which our lives are composed.

 Christina